mstrlaw/mstrlaw/src/posts/2021-12-31-what-does-it-means-to-be-an-adult.md

 ---
 layout: post.hbs
 title: What Does It Means To Be An Adult?
+[WIP]
 summary: Incomplete collection of thoughts on exploring the meanings of being adult under different angles.
 publish_date: 2021-12-31T15:11:14.982Z